charasyn/Information/BranchTagCommit.md

 or
 git tag --delete <tag name>
 ```
-TO delete the tags from the remote, use below commands.
+To delete the tags from the remote, use below commands.

 ```
 git push origin -d <tag name>